Dropdown

 There is a special button variation specifically for dropdowns!
 This variation is used in the header for both the primary dropdown menus as well as the account menu dropdown.

-to get the basic effect.
-There are specific child elements and classes for content and the caret as well; content inside should have .hc-button--dropdown--content
+Apply .hc-button--dropdown to get the basic effect.
+There are specific child elements and classes for content and the caret as well; content inside should have .hc-button--dropdown--content and the caret must be a <sub> element with class .hc-button--dropdown--caret.

 Toggle direction